 Sequined clothes and linens bring a bit of sparkle to our wardrobe and homes but they need some special care to keep them shiny and bright.
 How you care for your sequined clothes depends on what type of fabric is under the sequins, how many sequins are attached, and how the garment is made.

 First things first, always check the garment label to see what the manufacturer recommends.

-Some sequined clothes are machine washable or hand washable.
-Others are dry clean only.
-If that's what the label says, believe the label.
+Some sequined clothes are machine washable or hand washable; others are dry clean only.
+Even if you are experienced at laundry, believe the label.

 Hand Washing Clothes With Sequins